SparkPost/pizza-bot/docs/CREATE_APP.md

 22. Click “Save Changes” at the bottom of the page
 23. Click on “Basic Information” on the left and expand “Add features and functionality”
 24. Click “Permissions”
-25. Add a Redirect URL for their ngrok url + ‘/oauth’
+25. Add a Redirect URL for the ngrok url + ‘/oauth’
 ![OAuth Redirect URLs](./oauth_redirect_urls.png)
 26. Click “Save URLs”
 27. Click on “Basic Information” on the left and expand “Install your app to your workspace”